-Winter heating is a major expense for many people and can make up about half of your annual home energy bill.
+Winter heating is a major expense for many residents and can make up about half of your annual home energy bill.
 If you’re looking to cut back on your costs and be kinder to the environment, switching to an eco-friendly heating system is a brilliant idea.
-Here at AVS Heating and Air Conditioning, we offer an eco-friendly alternative to your standard heat pump systems.
+Here at AVS Heating & Air Conditioning, we offer an eco-friendly alternative to your standard heat pump systems.
 Our expert heating furnace repair technicians will analyze your local weather and the size of your home to recommend the best energy solution for you.

 What Do Eco-Friendly Heating Systems Mean?

 The term ‘eco-friendly’ heating system is used to describe any product that has a minimal negative impact on the environment.
 It’s important to understand that this doesn’t just apply to green products but also to things like renewable energy sources and recycling.
 Eco-friendly heating systems use renewable energy resources, minimize energy consumption, and help reduce harmful emissions into the atmosphere while saving you money on utility bills.

 Eco-friendly home heating systems are better for you, your family, and the planet.
 The following are some of the benefits of using eco-friendly heating systems:

 - Lower fuel bills: An eco-friendly heating system can help you lower your monthly fuel bills by as much as 50%.
 That means even if it costs more initially, it will pay off in the long run by saving you money on your monthly bills for years to come.

 - Lesser heating furnace repair costs: One benefit of these eco-friendly systems is that they have a longer life expectancy than conventional ones.
 It means you will not have to incur any major repair costs for several years.
 When you compare this with conventional heating systems, which require frequent heating repair services, it is easy to see why many people opt for eco-friendly options.